humancomputerintegration/ThermalGrasp/README.md

 ## Hardware

-Here are the specific hardware components used in each device instantiation and our hardware used in Study 2.
+Here are the specific hardware components used in each device instantiation and our hardware used in Study 2's backpack.

 - Peltiers (foot: TEC12706, hand: CP60231H)
 - Copper heat pipes (foot: 70W 11.2 x 3.5 x 100mm, hand: 60W 8.3 x 2.5 x 70mm)